Sports Massage for Runners: Why Experts Recommend It

 Runners are prone to knee ailments.
 Knee pain in runners is most usually felt on the lateral side of the knee or the front of the knee.
 Knee discomfort in runners results from a combination of factors, including muscular weakness or tightness, poor biomechanics, inappropriate footwear, or training approaches.

-Massage works like stretching to loosen the muscles; however, massage has the additional benefits of aligning the muscles and tendons better.
-The following methods of sports massage can help relieve the runner’s knee.
+Massage works like stretching to loosen the muscles; however, it has the additional benefit of better aligning the muscles and tendons.
+The following methods of sports massage can help relieve a runner’s knee.

 Sports Massage for IT Band Syndrome

-Massage can be beneficial for IT Band, but only when you massage the IT band.
+Massage can benefit IT Band, but only when you massage it.
 Massage on the IT band is contraindicated during an acute pain attack.

-If the sports massage is so helpful, then which one is the best?
-Unlike traditional sports massages or ITB, Thai massage will be more useful.
+If the sports massage is helpful, which is the best?
+Unlike traditional sports massages or ITB, Thai massages are more valuable.
 It’ll include:

 Sports Massage for Achilles Tendinitis